giampaolo/psutil/docs/index.rst

      The process name.
 The return value is cached after first call.

-     *Changed in 3.2.0:* (Windows, Python 2) in case of non ASCII name the returned type is unicode instead of str.

   .. method:: exe()

      The process executable as an absolute path.
      On some systems this may also be an empty string.
      The return value is cached after first call.

-     *Changed in 3.2.0:* (Windows, Python 2) in case of non ASCII path the returned type is unicode instead of str.

   .. method:: cmdline()

      The command line this process has been called with.

-     *Changed in 3.2.0:* (Windows, Python 2) in case one or more parts of the cmdline contains non ASCII characters the returned type is a list of unicode strings.

   .. method:: create_time()